kindred-wolf/vreal-test-task/README.md

 3. Use command "npm run start" to run app
 4. Test it

-This task took me about 6-8 hours, because I've met several strange problems.
+This task took me about 6-8 hours, because I've met several strange problems.<br>

+I didn't deploy the app to any cloud service, cause it would take some more hours to set everything up.
+If its necessary - I'll figure it out :)